 Bee U NYC programs are designed to support students in pursuing careers in the green economy.
-With this in mind, Bee U NYC developed the Green Jobs Pipeline, a program that connects our alumni to paid, real-world roles in the green sector.
-We match candidates with mission-aligned partners for 3, 6, or 9-month placements.
+With this in mind, Bee U NYC created the Green Jobs Pipeline, a workforce development program focused on early-career workforce placements and mentorship, for alumni of our high school and college-aged programs.

 Who is Eligible?